zyloh89/project-3/README.md

 ## Description

-This is a MERN-stack application for where customers can request for a quote for a cake.
+This is an application for where customers can request for a quote for a cake.
 The app has functionality for admin login to view database of quote placed.

 **User Story**
 * AS a home baker